ArielHorwitz/kersd/README.md

 docker run --env-file ~/.kersd-dockerenv kersd
 ```

-Our terminal should show new block numbers as they are found, as well as any errors.
-In another terminal we can stop the container and copy data from the container to our local machine:
+The daemon should be running in your terminal and printing log messages.
+We can stop the container in another terminal and copy data from the container to our local machine:
 ```bash
 docker kill $(docker ps -ql)
 rm -rf ~/.kersdb/
 docker cp $(docker ps -qla):/app/db/ ~/.kersdb/
 ```

-The exchange rates are saved as JSON files in `~/.kersdb/`, where each subdirectory is a block number containing a file for each pool's exchange rate.
+The exchange rates are saved as JSON files in `~/.kersdb/`, where each subdirectory is a block number containing a file for each pool's exchange rate (in both directions).
 Token amounts are saved in hex.
 Let's take a look at one of these as an example:
 ```bash
 # Print contents of a random file in ~/.kersdb/
 cat $(find ~/.kersdb/* | grep 0x | head -1) ; echo
 ```

 ## Potential Improvements
-- More detailed exchange rates with a range of buy/sell amounts in both directions
+- Real database
 - Tests
-- Logging